dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

     Q: You actually got banned from circle jerk?
 For derailing threads?!?

     A: Yes

+TicTacToeBot got shot down for derailing threads - i.e. being disruptive.
+It was `intentionally designed to randomly pop up and challenge people <http://www.reddit.com/r/todayilearned/comments/1fzgle/til_that_110_people_once_tied_for_second_prize_in/cafg3xj?context=2>`_ to a game - whimsical and fun, but also an uninvited disruption - albeit a harmless good natured one.

+So unless they're careful, disruptive bots tend to have a fairly short life on reddit, quickly being hunted down and blocked by reddit's immune system -- even whimsical and seemingly harmless bots, like TicTacToeBot.

+But what about more circumspect bots - that keep themselves to themselves, only turning up when invited - or trying to behave statistically more like human users?

+Some bots, like CHART_BOT_ or Serendipity_ either completely or largely confine themselves to their own subreddits.
+This generally means that they'll be left alone to do their thing, because they're not interfering with anyone else.

 Bots that you can Summon with an Incantation
 ----------------------------------------------